Email marketing tips for business: What marketers need to know

 With clever targeting including methods such as propensity modelling (mathematically predicting someone’s most likely action), tailoring each missive for the individual or segmented group pays dividends.

-“Companies want to deliver value, and put the right thing in front of the right prospective clients at the right time, and that’s when users want to get it,” states Dan Sirk of Anyline (a data-capture software provider).
+“Companies want to deliver value, and put the right thing in front of the right prospective clients at the right time, and that’s when users want to get it,” states Dan Sirk of Anyline, a data-capture software provider.

-According to SmarterHQ in 2020, “80% of those who classify themselves as frequent shoppers say they only shop with brands who personalise their experience”, while in the same year, “almost 75% of business buyers expect vendors to personalise engagements to their needs” (Salesforce).
+According to personalisation platform SmarterHQ in 2020, “80% of those who classify themselves as frequent shoppers say they only shop with brands who personalise their experience”, while in the same year, cloud-based software company Salesforce stated that “almost 75% of business buyers expect vendors to personalise engagements to their needs”.

 By building these relationships via email, you increase the quality of leads and their likelihood of conversion.